Last Updated on by Jeremy

 Overall going to Yaly was probably a wise decision.
 Paying a bit extra made me feel quite fine with asking for the most minute changes imaginable.
 In fact, this is the way of things when getting a custom suit put together.
 However, I feel that certain requests for such a small change at a cheaper facility might go unheard.

-After one design and sizing visit and three fittings, my custom suit is being shipped to the USA for nearly 1/5th of the cost it would be at home (for the record, ~$200 for a suit jacket, pants, and 3 shirts).
-Budget win.
+After one design and sizing visit and three fittings, my custom suit is being shipped to the USA for nearly 1/5th of the cost it would be at home- ~$200 for a suit jacket, pants, and three shirts (2010 price- present day price likely $400 based on recent comments; however, please keep in mind the material, style, size, will influence your price.).

 For those of you wanting to assemble a custom suit of your own while abroad, be sure to research what each country and city is known for before purchasing.
 If a city is known for cheap quality ties, do not purchase shoes.
 One quality product does not imply that others are as well.
 WikiTravel has a great shopping section for each country and city which highlights what people normally buy while visiting a city which is a great resource for dress clothes shopping abroad.